-Written by Greg Jeffreys, Hepatitis C Writer & Activist.
+Written by Greg Jefferys, Hepatitis C Writer & Activist.

 Hepatitis C Symptoms

-I learned that I had Hep C in 2014… I’d probably had it for about 40 years without knowing.
-When I first became aware of my hepatitis C symptoms, I did not know that I had Hepatitis C, I just suddenly started feeling very, very unwell.
+I learned that I had Hep C in 2014, I had probably had it for about 40 years without knowing because I was asymptomatic.
+When I first became aware of my hepatitis C symptoms, I did not know that I had Hepatitis C, I just suddenly started feeling very, very sick.

-It was my wife who got concerned enough to Google the symptoms I was experiencing and she came to the conclusion that I either had Hep C or liver cancer and that I really ought to see my doctor, pronto!
+It was my wife who got concerned enough to Google the symptoms I was experiencing and she came to the conclusion that I either had Hep C or liver cancer and that I really ought to see my doctor… immediately!

 Well, actually she ordered me to see the doctor.

 After hearing my symptoms my doctor immediately ordered a Hepatitis C antibody test and a liver function test.
 The Hep C antibody test came back positive and the Liver Function Test showed that my liver was extremely damaged.
-So my doctor then ordered a Hepatitis C viral load test and it was confirmed that I had Hep C.
+My liver enzyme levels were ten to twenty times higher than normal levels.
+In response to this my doctor then ordered a Hepatitis C RNA viral load test and a week later it was confirmed that I had a chronic Hepatitis C infection.

 That was how I found out I had Hepatitis C and I have to tell you that I was in shock.